bharath1097/pureconfig/README.md

 # Data types

-The parser must designate a data type to every property, whether a definition file exists or not.
+The parser *should* designate a data type to every property, whether a definition file exists or not.
+This makes sense only for statically typed languages, of course.

 *To allow for minimal API's, every typed value must have a string representation, which is simply its literal string, as it appears in the file.*